FabricMC/fabric-docs/develop/data-generation/item-models.md

 ::: warning IMPORTANT

-You have to add your item to the `ItemTags.DYEABLE` tag to be able to dye it in your inventory!
+You have to make a `DyeRecipe` for your item to be able to dye it in your inventory!

 :::